Jim Bolger: Leader of the Opposition

-Prime Minister
+Prime Minister (1990–1997)

 First term

-Three days after being sworn in as Prime Minister, Bolger's government needed to bail out the Bank of New Zealand, then the largest bank in the country.
+Three days after being sworn in as prime minister, Bolger's government needed to bail out the Bank of New Zealand, then the largest bank in the country.
 The cost of the bail out was $380 million, but after rewriting its budget, the government needed to borrow $740 million.
-This had an immediate impact on Bolger's direction in government, with the first budget of his premiership being dubbed the "Mother of All Budgets".
+This had an immediate impact on Bolger's direction in government, with the first budget of his premiership being dubbed the "Mother of all Budgets".
 Bolger's Finance Minister, Ruth Richardson, implemented drastic cuts in public spending, particularly in health and welfare.
 The unemployment benefit was cut by $14.00 a week, sickness benefit by $27.04, families benefit by $25.00 to $27.00 and universal payments for family benefits were completely abolished.
 Richardson also introduced many user pays requirements in hospitals and schools, services previously free to the populace and paid for by the government.
 The first budget specifically reversed National's election promise to remove the tax surcharge on superannuation and the retention of promises to abolish tertiary fees.

 Another major controversial piece of legislation was the 1991 Employment Contracts Act which effectively dismantled the industrial relations settlement that had persisted since 1894.
 Immediate effects of this law change saw union membership fall dramatically in the decade following its passage.
 His government also introduced the Building Act 1991, which is seen by some as a crucial factor leading to New Zealand's later leaky homes crisis.

 Bolger opposed electoral reform, but despite his party's opposition held a referendum on whether or not New Zealand should change from the British-style electoral system of 'first past the post' to one of proportional representation.
 In 1992, New Zealanders voted to change to the Mixed Member Proportional (MMP) system.
 This was confirmed in a binding referendum held alongside the 1993 general election, which National won.
 Bolger had originally proposed a return to a bicameral system, with a Senate elected by Single Transferable Vote, but retreated from this in the face of support for electoral reform.
+For his pragmatism and his sense of authority, he was jovially nicknamed "The Great Helmsman".